apapenheim/apapenheim.github.io/_trc/2020identity.md

 The typography is all in the family: Hoefler's <a href="https://www.typography.com/fonts/ringside/overview/" target="_blank">Ringside</a> family, that is.
 Picking type from within a single family is an smart way to make good type pairings quickly.
 The strong family resemblance aids cohesion between text elements on the page.
 But this is no zestless monotony: The diversity within the suite (32 styles!) maintains interest and keeps the end result from feeling like a banal, beyond-homogeneous product.
 Tactfully combining wide and condensed typefaces in the headings provides ample opportunity to inject flair into this project.

 The choice of Ringside is smart for another reason, in that it is deeply endearing to the Democratic faithful.
-Hoefler is best known for Gotham, and Democratic loyalty has not strayed far in the years since '08.
+Hoefler is best known for Gotham, and Democratic loyalty has not strayed far in the years intervening since '08.
 Case in point: The first example that came to my mind, when thinking of any other page using Ringside, was none other than <a href="https://barackobama.com/" target="_blank">The Office of Barack and Michelle Obama</a>.

 Let's go shopping…